fmarrkiz/fmarrkiz/README.md

 🌱 I’m currently learning front-end development (HTML5, CSS, React, JS, Node.js) in Valenciennes

-📫 How to reach me: mariekfruchart@outlook.com

 💬 Ask me about anything!
-I'm always keen to start a conversation or a debate, that's how I learn the best
+I'm always keen to start a debate or a conversation